 This last one, which remained understandably anonymous, tipped Allan and I over the edge and we broke out into laughter.
 His eyes darting back and forth between us, the old man nodded, chuckling along with our hysterics.
 “Yes yes” he said, clueless as to what he was agreeing with, his caterpillar eyebrows jiggling up and down.
 If nothing else I had to admire Devda’s determination to make his business a success.
 “Not 400” I told him firmly, “200!”
 There was a pause as he attempted to process this information.
 “300!”
 “250?”
 “275?”
 “250!”
 “Ok”.

-Before I could formulate a concern he’d set to work again, Allan shaking his head in disbelief as he fired up the camcorder to record proceedings. ‘‘You next!’’ grinned Devda but my Scottish comrade was having none of it, ‘‘not a chance!’’ he laughed.
+Before I could formulate a concern the old man had set to work again, Allan shaking his head in disbelief as he fired up the camcorder to record proceedings. ‘‘You next!’’ grinned Devda, but my Scottish comrade was having none of it. ‘‘Not a chance!’’ he laughed.

 The cleansing was an odd sensation that gave me a strange pang of satisfaction each time the rod resurfaced with its grubby contents.
-It was during its third voyage into my inner depths that I felt a persistent tugging at my toes.
+It was during its third voyage into my inner depths that I felt a sudden tugging at my toes.
 Craning my neck (no easy feat with a rod in your ear), I spied two gangly children pawing inquisitively at my boots.
 “Sir, shoes no good!
 They dirty and broken… here and here” said one, while the other rustled inside something which in a previous life may have been a plastic bag.
-“We fix sir no problem, 200!” said the older, taller one without looking up; producing a number of items that were presumably just the tools for the job.
+“We fix sir no problem, 200!” said the older of the two without looking up.
+He then produced a number of items that were presumably just the tools for the job.
 My agreement it seemed wasn’t necessary.

 A crowd of locals had now started to gather, staring at the curious sight of two pasty foreigners sticking out like the sorest of sore thumbs.
-It crossed my mind they’d mistakenly concluded we were making some kind of movie.
+It crossed my mind that they’d mistakenly concluded we were making some kind of movie.
 After all, Allan was filming me having my shoes (still attached to my feet) repaired, whilst I simultaneously underwent ear cleaning from a man best described as a wild-eyed witch doctor.
 As the number of onlookers swelled I began to feel like a zoo exhibit, some rare and exciting breed of endangered species.
-My good humour waning by the second, I soon wanted nothing more than for this ridiculous charade to end.
+My good humour waning by the second, I began to get impatient, wanting nothing more than for this ridiculous charade to end.

-But alas when payment time came for Devda the ear cleaner he wasn’t so graceful.
-Counting out his two hundred and fifty Rupees I felt refreshed and purified, lighter even!
+But when payment time came for Devda the ear cleaner, he wasn’t so graceful.
+Counting out his two hundred and fifty Rupees in my hand, I felt refreshed… purified… lighter even!
 On receipt of the agreed amount he simply glared at me with a face of unreserved disdain, as if I’d just excreted on a batch of his wife’s freshly baked Nan bread.
-“If you happy sir then why not 300?” he barked, his moustache twitching with indignation.
+“If you happy sir why not 300?” he barked, his moustache twitching with indignation.
 “No… we agreed a price’’ I countered; keen to break free from the zombie-like circle around us.
 Gathering up our stuff, Allan and I made our escape, the crowd parting and following our movements as we headed for the park exit.
 Undeterred, Devda hopped after us, becoming more and more agitated as he gave chase.
 “Sir I using special medicine, one hundred Rupees more!” he whined, hot on our heels.
 “Look…” I said, pointlessly trying to reason with him, “first of all that stuff could be water for all I know.
-And secondly… we agreed a price!!!”
+Secondly… we agreed a price!!!”